Reading Room services

 - Please bring your own laptop, tablet, smartphone, camera, notebook, pencils, pencil sharpener, magnifying glass etc. Unfortunately, we cannot provide equipment for sharing

 - Designated toilet and handwashing facilities will be available.
-Please wash your hands before entering the Reading Room as hand sanitiser residue can damage items in the collections – hand sanitiser may not be used or brought into the Reading Room
+Please wash your hands immediately before entering the Reading Room as hand sanitiser residue can damage items in the collections – hand sanitiser may not be used or brought into the Reading Room

 - A water fountain is available, please bring your own bottle to refill and please follow the H&S guidelines posted by the water fountain.
-Water bottles should be left in your locker, for conservation reasons water is not allowed in the Reading Room
+Water bottles should be left in your locker, for preservation and conservation reasons water is not allowed in the Reading Room

 Will I need to wear a face covering?